nektcom/nekt-notebooks/README.md

 ## Deployment

-After testing your data transformations in the Jupyter notebook, it's time deploy your code at Nekt:
+After testing your data transformations in the Jupyter notebook, it's time to deploy your code at Nekt:

 1. Perform testing and validation of your Jupyter notebook script to ensure it's working as intended;
 2. Go to [Add transformation](https://app.nekt.ai/transformations/add-transformation), select PySpark and add your code in the code section.
-    2.1 If you are using any custom python dependencies, to not forget to add them in the `Dependencies` section.
+   - If you are using any custom Python dependencies, don't forget to add them in the `Dependencies` section.

 ## Best Practices

-- **Isolate Environments**: Use pip to manage dependencies.
-Add new dependencies updating [devcontainer.json](.devcontainer/devcontainer.json#L21) and [Dockerfile](.devcontainer/Dockerfile#L18).
+- **Isolate Environments**: Use uv or pip to manage dependencies.
+For local development with uv, add dependencies to `pyproject.toml`.
+For Dev Container environments, add new dependencies by updating [Dockerfile](.devcontainer/Dockerfile#L18).
 - **Version Control**: Consider using version control (e.g., git) to manage and track changes to your notebook and related files.
 As your data evolves, you have to make sure your data transformations follow along.

 ## Support